abatten/abatten.github.io/pages/about.md

 If you want to see more fun, non-research based information about me you can find it [here](/fun).

-### Education Information
+### Previous Positions
 In May 2023, I will start a new part-time position as a Postdoctoral Research Fellow in Space Domain Awareness at Swinburne.

 #### Postdoctoral Researcher (2022-Present)
-In January 2023, I rejoined as a part-time Postdoctoral researcher and data analyst in the Human-Machine Laboratory with Prof. Chris Fluke.
+In January 2023, I rejoined as a part-time (0.6 FTE) Postdoctoral researcher and data analyst in the Human-Machine Laboratory with Prof. Chris Fluke.

-Since October 2022, I have been employed part-time at Swinburne with Prof. Jeremy Mould, measuring the Hubble constant (H0) using the Tip of the Red Giant Branch Stars.
+Since October 2022, I have been employed part-time (0.4 FTE) at Swinburne with Prof. Jeremy Mould, measuring the Hubble constant (H0) using the Tip of the Red Giant Branch Stars.

 #### ADACS Internship (2022)
 From July to the beginning of October 2022, I was a research software engineer intern at Astronomy Data and Computing Services (ADACS) in Melbourne.